symfony/symfony-docs/contributing/code/patches.rst

 .. tip::

-    Windows users: when installing Git, the installer will ask what to do with line endings and suggests to replace all Lf by CrLf.
+    Windows users: when installing Git, the installer will ask what to do with line endings and suggests to replace all Lf by CRLF.
 This is the wrong setting if you wish to contribute to Symfony!
-Either select the as-is method or the Lf method.
+Selecting the as-is method is your best choice, as git will convert your line feeds to the ones in the repository.
 If you have already installed Git, you can check the value of this setting by typing:

     .. code-block:: bash

         $ git config core.autocrlf

-    This will return either "false", "input" or "true", "true" being the wrong value.
+    This will return either "false", "input" or "true", "true" and "false" being the wrong values.
 Set it to another value by typing:

     .. code-block:: bash

-        $ git config --global core.autocrlf false
+        $ git config --global core.autocrlf input

     Replace --global by --local if you want to set it only for the active repository